Mujahid087/SPOTIFY-/README.md

-# this is my project which i built om spotify-clone
+# this is my project which i built on spotify-clone

 # i used html css and javascript